 Updated July 2021

 Landfills are a tool used to handle the disposal of different types of waste in any industrialized society and regulated by the United States Environmental Protection Agency (EPA).
 When handling hazardous waste, the EPA encourages source reduction instead of landfills.
+For some items, like Aqueous Film Forming Foam (AFFF), incineration is the recommended disposal method.

 However, the reality of industrial societies means that the generation of hazardous waste is unavoidable, which makes this waste management a necessity.